District69/District/README.md

 -------------------

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/futuro-coin/Futuro/tags) are created to indicate new official, stable release versions of Futuro Core.
+[Tags](https://github.com/District69/District/tags) are created to indicate new official, stable release versions of District Core.

 Testing